lockyse7en/docker-volume-vsphere/docs/user-guide/admin-cli.md

 ## Config

 Creates, removes, moves and reports on status of config DB.
-Config DB keep authentication information, and without initializing it no access control is supported.
+Config DB keeps authentication information, and without initializing it no access control is supported.
 Also, configuring access control will fail, e.g.
 ```
 [root@localhost:~] vmdkops_admin vm-group create --name MY
 Internal Error(Error: Please init configuration in vmdkops_admin before trying to change it)
 ```

-#### Init
+#### Init (`config init`)

-Initialized the config is optional.
+Initializing the config is optional.
 If the config is not initialized, there will be no access control and all `vm-group` commands will fail with appropriate messages.

 Before configuring access control or quotas, the config needs to be inited to either local (`init --local`) or shared (`init --datastore=ds_name) mode